 Human beings can hear this ultrasonic sound in the range of 1 Hz to 20 kHz.
 We are determined frequency above 20 kHz is termed ultrasonic sound.
 Animals like cats, dogs, insects, mosquitoes, bats have the ability to hear this ultrasonic sound.

 A step by step process of making an ultrasonic sound generator using an IC 555 timer is given below.

 - Piezo buzzer

-A 10 KΩ potentiometer will be placed right in the breadboard.
+A 10 KΩ potentiometer will be placed right on the breadboard.
 Then its right terminal will be connected with IC pin 2 and its left terminal will be connected with IC pin 7 and also connected with Vcc with a resister value of 1 KΩ.

-After that, a small value of capacitor 0.01 uF (code 104) will be placed with ICpin 2 and connected with the ground terminal.
+After that, a small value of capacitor 0.01 uF (code 104) will be placed with IC pin 2 and connected with the ground terminal.

 Finally, a piezo buzzer will be connected through IC output pin 3 and another terminal will be connected directly to the ground.

-Working of Ultrasonic Sound Generator
+Working Principle of Ultrasonic Sound Generator